Back

 Memory competition champions use techniques based on these very features of our memory.
 For example, the place method relies heavily on our ability to remember places and concrete and memorable things that happen in those places.

-The use of memory techniques in learning is a hugely useful, particularly in review and active recall.
+The use of memory techniques in learning is hugely useful, particularly in review and active recall.
 The techniques themselves do not guarantee that you will understand what you have learned or grasp the big picture, but they do help you to remember the information when you need it.
-You can’t skip learning, because how can you remember something you haven’t memorised yet?
-For an in-depth look at memory techniques and how they can be applied to learning, take our course Remember anything.
+You can’t skip learning, because how can you remember something you haven’t memorized yet?
+For an in-depth look at memory techniques and how they can be applied to learning, check out our free lesson on the topic.